-- D. Chancellor's Exceptions: Chancellors shall develop a policy for evaluating applications from students who have not met the school grade point average and/or standardized test score requirements.
+D. Chancellor's Exceptions: Chancellors shall develop a policy for evaluating applications from students who have not met the school grade point average and/or standardized test score requirements.
 The maximum number of chancellor's exceptions is limited to one percent of the total number of applicants accepted as first-time undergraduates each year, or 75 students, whichever is greater.
-The institutional policy shall be approved by the board of trustees in accordance with regulations promulgated by the president. - VI.
+A chancellor's exception may be applied to the SAT/ACT minimum requirement or the high school GPA minimum requirement.
+The institutional policy shall be approved by the board of trustees in accordance with regulations promulgated by the president.

+VI.
 Additional Admissions Requirements.
 Chancellors may identify standards for admission that exceed the minimums identified in this policy, including but not limited to, essays, letters of recommendation, and higher high school GPAs or standardized test scores.
-These requirements shall be approved by the board of trustees in accordance with regulations promulgated by the president. - VII.
+These requirements shall be approved by the board of trustees in accordance with regulations promulgated by the president.

+VII.
 Graduates of Cooperative Innovative High Schools (Early College).
-Each UNC constituent institution must offer to any student who graduated from a cooperative innovative high school program with an associate degree and who applies for admission to a constituent institution the option of being considered for admission as a first-time (freshman) or as a transfer student. - A. The constituent institution shall also provide written information to the student regarding the consequences that accompany each option and any other relevant information that may be helpful to the student when considering which option to select. - B. The Board of Governors shall report annually regarding the number of students who graduated from a cooperative innovative high school program with an associate degree and which option was chosen by those students when applying for admission to a constituent institution.
+Each UNC constituent institution must offer to any student who graduated from a cooperative innovative high school program with an associate degree and who applies for admission to a constituent institution the option of being considered for admission as a first-time (freshman) or as a transfer student.

+A. The constituent institution shall also provide written information to the student regarding the consequences that accompany each option and any other relevant information that may be helpful to the student when considering which option to select.

+B. Beginning March 1, 2017, Tthe Board of Governors shall report annually regarding the number of students who graduated from a cooperative innovative high school program with an associate degree and which option was chosen by those students when applying for admission to a constituent institution.

-- VIII.
+VIII.
 Graduates of North Carolina School of Science and Mathematics (NCSSM).
-Each UNC constituent institutioni must offer first-time (freshman) admission to any applicant attending the residential program at NCSSM.
-Such offer of admission shall be contingent upon the applicant: - A. Successfully completing all NCSSM graduation requirements and remaining enrolled and in good standing at NCSSM through the time of the student's graduation.
-For the purposes of this policy, "in good standing" shall mean with no pending disciplinary charges or pending academic violations that could lead to dismissal as of the date of graduation; - B. Meeting the academic program requirements as outlined in Section 700.1.1.3[R] of the UNC Policy Manual; - C. Completing all application requirements established by the constituent institution by a standard public deadline; and - D. Satisfying the provisions of Section 700.5.1[R] of the UNC Policy Manual.
+Each UNC constituent institution1 must offer first-time (freshman) admission to any applicant attending the residential program at NCSSM.
+Such offer of admission shall be contingent upon the applicant:

+A. Successfully completing all NCSSM graduation requirements and remaining enrolled and in good standing at NCSSM through the time of the student's graduation.
+For the purposes of this policy, "in good standing" shall mean with no pending disciplinary charges or pending academic violations that could lead to dismissal as of the date of graduation;

+B. Meeting the academic program requirements as outlined in Section 700.1.1.3[R] of the UNC Policy Manual;

+C. Completing all application requirements established by the constituent institution by a standard public deadline; and

+D. Satisfying the provisions of Section 700.5.1[R] of the UNC Policy Manual.